Dotex

 Not documentation.
 Not memory.
 A working model of what the agent knows, how it knows it, where it fails, and what constraints it operates under.
 This is what separates a generic model from a system shaped by a specific engineer’s context.

 The performance difference is real.
-The ERL paper showed that agents operating with heuristics extracted from prior trajectories outperformed ReAct baselines by +7.8% on standard benchmarks.
+The ERL paper showed that agents operating with heuristics extracted from prior trajectories outperformed ReAct baselines by +7.8% on the Gaia2 benchmark.
 Their finding: “Heuristics provide more transferable abstractions than few-shot prompting.”
-Persistent structured knowledge outperforms in-context examples — the format matters.
+Persistent structured knowledge outperforms in-context examples.
+The format matters.

 Layer 1 explains why all production agent systems converge on human-readable markdown: AGENTS.md, CLAUDE.md, SKILL.md, DECISIONS.md, MEMORY.md.
 Markdown is version-controlled, readable by humans, parseable by agents, portable across model versions.
 Anthropic’s “Building Agents with Skills” organizes persistent behavioral configuration as composable markdown files rather than model fine-tunes.
 Not a coincidence.
 It’s the natural format for shared knowledge that both sides can read and edit.